How to Reset your WordPress Admin Password

 You can change your WordPress administrator password using any of the methods we’ve explained.

-Of course you don’t have to do any of this if you use one of our WordPress VPS Hosting services, in which case you can simply ask our expert Linux admins to change the WordPress administrator password for you.They are available 24×7 and will take care of your request immediately.
+Of course you don’t have to reset your WordPress admin password if you use one of our WordPress VPS Hosting services, in which case you can simply ask our expert Linux admins to change the WordPress administrator password for you.They are available 24×7 and will take care of your request immediately.